DeckofAdventures/TheGame/docs/src/1_Mechanics/Visual_Tools/README.md

 sometimes followed by a number to indicate the size.
 These are fully defined in the [GM Guide](../02_GMGuide.md#moving-in-space).
 'Range' images in [this directory](https://github.com/DeckofAdventures/TheGame/tree/main/docs/src/1_Mechanics/Visual_Tools) show what this would look like on either a grid or hex map.
-These show Aura 1, Aura 2, Cone 3 and Line 6.
+These show Line 6, Aura 1, Aura 2, and Cone 3.